Kruptein/PlanarAlly/docs/getting_started.rst

 This document will show you how to get started using Planar Ally.

-If you are a player you can jump straight to :ref:`login`, if you're a DM you'll first need to choose hosting and potentially install some things.
+If you already have Planar Ally already running you can jump straight to :ref:`login`.

 Installation
 ---------------

-*DM Only*

-As the DM you'll have to decide where you want to host your game.
-You can either use some service that hosts Planar Ally for you, or you can host PA yourself, which requires a bit more setup.
+You will need a server to host the Planar Ally application.
+It can be local or remote.

 Self-hosting
 ~~~~~~~~~~~~~

-When hosting PA yourself, you'll need to download the server files and
-install some dependencies.
+When hosting Planar Ally, you will need to download the server files and install some dependencies.

-For Windows a precompiled binary is also available.
+Two options are available:
+* Precompiled binary (Windows Only)
+* Manual Installation

+Precompiled binary
+^^^^^^^^^^^^^^^^^^^^

+These are typically only provided for major releases and can be found [here](https://github.com/Kruptein/PlanarAlly/releases).

+1. Download the latest planarserver.zip
+2. Extract it to a folder on your server.
+3. Run the server by executing `PlanarAllyServer.exe`
+4. To configure the server, edit `server_config.cfg`
+5. Restart the server to apply the changes

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^^^

 The core of the project is built around the following three tools.

+Core dependencies:
 * python 3.6+
 * aiohttp
 * python-socketio

-Additionally the following libraries are also necessary:
+Additionally the following libraries are also necessary.

+Additional dependencies:
 * aiohttp_jinja2
 * aiohttp_security
 * aiohttp_session
 * bcrypt
 * cryptography

-All of the dependencies are listed in requirements.txt so after cloning/downloading this repo,
+To install:
+1. Download the latest source code from [here](https://github.com/Kruptein/PlanarAlly/releases)
+2. Make sure you have installed the core dependencies
-a simple `pip install -r requirements.txt` should do the trick.
+3. Execute `pip install -r requirements.txt` to install the additional dependencies
+4. Run the server by executing `planarserver.py`
+5. To configure the server, edit `server_config.cfg`

-To run the server you simply have to run `python planarserver.py`.
+6. Restart the server to apply the changes

-Server configuration can be done in the `server_config.cfg` file.

-Precompiled binary
-^^^^^^^^^^^^^^^^^^^^

-These are typically only provided for major releases and can be found [here](https://github.com/Kruptein/PlanarAlly/releases).

-These files are zipped and should be extracted to some directory from which you wish to run PA.

-To run the server either double click the `PlanarAllyServer.exe` file or run it from a command prompt.

-Server configuration can be done in the `server_config.cfg` file.

 .. _login: